nlqanh524/Hackintosh-Asus-TM420UA/README.md

 ## Known Issue
 -  Airdrop and Handoff won't work
 -  Sleep won't work
 -  Keyboard backlight won't work
+-  Speaker is not as loud as it should be

 ## Credit: